eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 The word "emoji" is generally used to mean "any character that shows as a colored picture on my screen", much like the word "Unicode" is generally used to mean "any character not on my US QWERTY keyboard".
 So what characters qualify as emoji?

 There's actually no Unicode block called "emoji".
-The set of smiley faces is in a block called [Emoticons](https://codepoints.net/emoticons), and most of the rest are in [Miscellaneous Symbols and Pictographs](https://codepoints.net/miscellaneous_symbols_and_pictographs).
+The set of smiley faces is in a block called [Emoticons](https://codepoints.net/emoticons), and most of the rest are in [Miscellaneous Symbols and Pictographs](https://codepoints.net/miscellaneous_symbols_and_pictographs) and [Transport and Map Symbols](https://codepoints.net/transport_and_map_symbols).

 The Unicode Consortium has a [technical report about emoji](http://www.unicode.org/reports/tr51/index.html), which should be an immediate hint that this is not a trivial matter.
 In fact the report defines [two levels of emoji](http://www.unicode.org/reports/tr51/index.html#Emoji_Levels), and look at how arbitrary these definitions are: